nisharathod231/Mutation_Testing_Using_PIT/README.md

 <img width="1440" alt="Screenshot 2024-11-24 at 12 43 50 AM" src="https://github.com/user-attachments/assets/03b2ee9d-cc51-4e05-bd59-b8043c92345d">

+## Class Description

+`account`: The `Account` class manages financial operations for a user.
+It supports income and expense transactions, budget management for specific categories, and maintains a wallet with deposit and withdrawal functionalities.
+The class also provides a history of all transactions and associated budgets.

+`analytics`: `SpendingAnalytics.java` provides tools to analyze financial transactions.
+It calculates the percentage of expenses by category and identifies unusual transactions based on a statistical threshold.
+This class uses streams for data grouping and reduction, enabling detailed spending insights and anomaly detection.

+`bills`: `Bill.java` represents a financial bill with properties such as amount, due date, category, and payment status.
+It supports marking a bill as paid, checking overdue status, calculating days until due, and generating the next bill for recurring payments based on the specified recurrence pattern. `BillManager.java` handles the management of bills, including adding bills, identifying overdue and upcoming bills, processing recurring bills, and sending reminders.
+It leverages a `NotificationService` to notify users about upcoming payments.

+`budget`:`Budge.javat` represents a financial budget for a specific category.
+It tracks spending, calculates the remaining budget, and checks if spending has exceeded the set limit.
+It uses the `Money` class for currency management.

+`goals`: `FinancialGoal.java` represents a financial target with a specific amount, date, and category.
+It tracks progress toward the goal, calculates the remaining amount, and provides insights such as the required monthly savings to meet the target.

+`manager`: `FinanceManager.java` handles the management of financial accounts, budgets, and transactions.
+It acts as a central controller for creating accounts, transferring money, and accessing financial data.

+`models`: `Currency.java`, `Money.java`, and `Wallet.java`,manage currencies, monetary values, and wallet operations.
+Currency handles conversions between different currencies using predefined factors.
+Money encapsulates monetary operations like addition, subtraction, and conversion while ensuring validity.
+Wallet manages deposits, withdrawals, and total amounts across different currencies.

+`notifications`: These classes implement notification strategies for sending alerts via SMS and Email. `SMSNotification.java` sends notifications to a specified phone number. `EmailNotification.java` sends notifications to a specified email address.
+Both implement the `NotificationStrategy` interface for consistent behavior.

+`reports`: `FianancialReports.javaa` generates a financial report for a specified period, summarizing income by source and expenses by category, while converting values to a given currency.

+`savings`: `AutomaticSavingsManager.java` manages automatic savings rules, processing transactions and transferring savings to target accounts based on defined rules. `SavingsRule.java` defines savings rules such as percentage of income, round-up, and fixed amount, calculating savings based on transaction type and parameters.

+`tags`: `TransactionTag.java` represents a tag for a transaction with a name, description, and color, and includes equality and hashcode methods based on the tag name. `TagManager.java` manages transaction tags, allowing for creating tags, tagging transactions, retrieving transactions by tag, and grouping transactions by tag.

+`transactions`: `Transaction.java` abstract class representing a transaction with fields for amount, description, type, and date.
+It includes an abstract method to generate a transaction summary. `IncomeTransaction.java` extends `Transaction` to represent income transactions, with an additional field for the source of income.
+It overrides the method to return a formatted summary. `ExpenseTransaction.java` extends `Transaction` to represent expense transactions, with an additional field for the expense category.
+It overrides the method to return a formatted summary. `TransferTransaction.java` extends `Transaction` to represent transfer transactions between accounts.
+It includes source and target accounts and overrides the method to return a formatted summary.

 ### Project Setup
 1. **Codebase:** A Java-based application with logically divided packages and classes.